 First Agency Insurance Details

 Students are billed directly through their Elmhurst University student accounts for this insurance plan.

 The enrollment deadline for the First Agency plan is 15 days prior to the start of the enrollment period.
 All enrollment is processed through the Russell G. Weigand Center for Professional Excellence.

 Not having health and accident coverage should not be an option.
 Keep the following in mind as you decide on your insurance:

 - Medical care is extremely expensive in the United States.
 International students without coverage are shocked when they receive a bill for even the most minimal treatment.

 - A limited visit to an emergency room at a U.S. hospital can incur thousands of dollars in charges.

-New Elmhurst College students are required to complete the immunization and medical history form prior to starting classes.
+New Elmhurst University students are required to complete the immunization and medical history form prior to starting classes.